Everything You Must Know About Church Security – A Comprehensive Guide

 While most individuals have smartphones, it is best practice to give each patrol member a two-way radio to communicate with the others.
 Cell service is not always reliable, and even though you have provided everyone with emergency contact numbers, you still want an easy way for team members to remain in touch.

-In addition to the patrol staff, ushers, daycare workers, and office staff should have their own two-way radios to allow them to contact the security team during an emergency.
+In addition to the patrol staff, ushers, daycare workers, and office staff should also have two-way radios that allow them to contact the security team during an emergency.

 2. Video surveillance